NAMM in a nutshell:

 Who gets to go?

 NAMM is only open to those who work in the music industry.
 It provides the likes of musicians, Youtubers, journalists, retailers, representatives or even a sound engineer from the other side of the world with a platform to create content and test out the products.

 Video content attracts millions of views every year and provides brands with essential media exposure.
-Whether a guitar is great or shoddy, people are going to find out about it.
-Public reaction to a product can make or break a company as it’s likely to influence a retailer’s decision to take stock of an item in the future.
+Whether a guitar is great or not up to scratch, people are going to find out about it pretty quickly.
+Public reaction to a product can make or break a company as it’s likely to influence a retailer’s decision whether to take stock of an item in the future.